ashdar/tools-i-use/README.md

 This just an idea for now, it certainly needs editting.
 Actually, it is two ideas:
 1. Keep a list of useful things that I can refer people to
-1. Improve my MarkDown skills.
+1. Improve my Markdown skills.
 Nothing teaches as well as "doing" teaches.
+The first thing I have been taught is that GitHub's Markdown preview can be quirky.

 # Organizations
 * [SQLPASS](https://www.pass.org)